 Tip: Never pile mulch in a “volcano” shape around the trunk as this holds moisture and causes decay.

-Use natural compost to improve soil health.
+Use organic compost to improve soil health.
 Adding a one-inch layer of compost around your tree, under the mulch, or top dressing by sprinkling over mulch will improve soil quality and overall tree health.
 Remember that leaves are nature’s compost – leaving your leaves, rather than raking them in the fall, is one of the best things you can do for your tree!

 Avoid the use of pesticides and herbicides.
 Trees often suffer “chemical burn” when pesticides or herbicides are applied to lawns.
 This can be fatal.
 Chemical pesticides can also be harmful to beneficial insects, butterflies and songbirds, not to mention humans and pets.
 Always use non-toxic alternatives to chemical pesticides.
 For serious infestations, contact an ISA-certified arborist.
 Inquire about non-chemical methods of treatment